If you find sleep difficult because you struggle to switch off your brain at night, read on.

 Although this all sounds rather simple, research has demonstrated that these steps are effective at disengaging a wandering mind by switching off the brain's Default Mode Network.

-That being said, brainwave entrainment is our preferred method for curing insomnia that's caused by excessive mental chatter.
+That being said, brainwave entrainment is my preferred method for curing insomnia that's caused by excessive mental chatter.

 Source: Elephant Journal